Daferia/walk-haven-scroll/README.md

 ## Gallery

-* I planned to have a 6 column grid large screen and 1 column on mobile screens
++ I planned to have a 6 column grid large screen and 1 column on mobile screens

-  * on testing the 6 column i found the images were to condensed and caused the grid to look overcrowded.
+  + on testing the 6 column i found the images were to condensed and caused the grid to look overcrowded.

-  * on the mobile screen with 1 column i found that the gallery seemed a little longer than it needed be.
+  + on the mobile screen with 1 column i found that the gallery seemed a little longer than it needed be.
 Asked family for their input and they agreed.

-  * result was not what I found was the aim and decided to change it to a 4 column on larger screen and 2 columns on mobile.
+  + result was not what I found was the aim and decided to change it to a 4 column on larger screen and 2 columns on mobile.

-  * There was a noticeably better user experience on the molibe view as i was able to position larger height images along each other which allowed for a shorter yet more user friendly experience.
+  + There was a noticeably better user experience on the molibe view as i was able to position larger height images along each other which allowed for a shorter yet more user friendly experience.

-  * I chosen to use a masonary type of layout that is fully responsive to any screen size.
+  + I chosen to use a masonary type of layout that is fully responsive to any screen size.

-  \
-&nbsp;
-* After adding the images, and getting the correct layout, I noticed thats the load times of the site were too slow.
+  + After adding the images, and getting the correct layout, I noticed thats the load times of the site were too slow.

-  * The sizes of the images were on average 3mb each.
+  + The sizes of the images were on average 3mb each.

-  * I decided to compress the images with a site called [iloveimg](https://www.iloveimg.com/resize-image#resize-options,percentage "iloveimg").
+  + I decided to compress the images with a site called [iloveimg](https://www.iloveimg.com/resize-image#resize-options,percentage "iloveimg").
 Images were able to be reduced by 88% without it affectibg the quality of the images.

 ## Form

-*

-* Also when the site was three separate pages it would load the gallery really slowly which made for a unpleasant user experience.
-Changing it to one scrolling page made it a lot better to navigate.

 + I wanted to incorporate a modal for a contact form instead of a embebed form on the page.
 When trying to style it it would cause issues when in small viewports.
 As it was a CSS only modal i decided to wait for further learning and possibl add the feature in version 2 of the site.

++ The form went through a few versions due to the width of the site and the different versions of the form

+## Additonal Testing

 + W3 HTML Validation
 ![W3 HTML Validation](wireframes/w3validatorcheck.png)